VirologyCharite/gb2seq/README.md

 # Utility scripts

-The three scripts described below all accept a `--help` option.
+The scripts described below all accept a `--help` option.
 Below is some representative usage.

 ## describe-feature.py